-Environmental Information related to environmental matters is included on page 18 in Note 10 to the Consolidated Financial Statements under the heading "Environmental."
+Environmental Information related to environmental matters is included on pages 18 through 19 in Note 10 to the Consolidated Financial Statements under the heading "Environmental."

-Other Contingencies Information related to the company's other contingencies is included in Note 10 to the Consolidated Financial Statements under the heading "Other Contingencies", beginning on page 18.
+Other Contingencies Information related to the company's other contingencies is included on page 19 in Note 10 to the Consolidated Financial Statements under the heading "Other Contingencies."